sigxcpu76/illumos-msr/README.md

 Included is a sample usage application that reads the Intel CPU cores temperature using various MSRs.

 Issues:
-- crashes kernel if invalid MSR register is used
 - ```wrmsr``` untested
 - no security checks